Best Practices for Students Connecting with Your Mentor

 When connecting with your mentor, please remember to maintain a level of professionalism at all times.
 Your mentor will be happy to support you as long as you remain cognizant of their time and abilities.
 For example, some mentors may be interested in communicating frequently with you, while other mentors may prefer to speak less often given their tight schedules and career responsibilities.
 Determining how often you will communicate, what communication methods will be used, and what both of your expectations are for the mentoring relationship are important considerations, so we suggest that you have a conversation about these things very early on in the process.

 In the first email or phone call to your mentor, we suggest that you describe your educational and career goals, but also reflect on what you hope to accomplish in the mentoring relationship.
 At this time, reflect on what specific skills you would like to either gain or improve on by the end of the mentorship and communicate that to your mentor.
 Determining what types of things you would like assistance with from your mentor is important in making sure that your mentorship is as beneficial as possible.
 We ask that you please remember your mentor will play an advisory support role and can assist you in improving your professional skills, but they should not be viewed as a direct lead into any career path or specific job opportunities.

-We are always here to support you in this experience, so if you are nervous or unsure about introducing yourself or continuing a positive relationship with your mentor, please reach out to Emily Smigiel at email@example.com and she will be happy to assist you!
+We are always here to support you in this experience, so if you are nervous or unsure about introducing yourself or continuing a positive relationship with your mentor, please reach out to our office at firstname.lastname@example.org and we will be happy to assist you!